salesforce/kafka-junit/kafka-junit4/README.md

  both of these together within the same Test class.

 If you need to run tests against an **only** embedded Zookeeper server and not all of Kafka, we have you covered as well.
-Add the following to your JUnit test file and it will handle automatically start and stopping the embedded Zookeeper instance for you.
+Add the following to your JUnit test class and it will handle automatically start and stopping the embedded Zookeeper instance for you.

 ```java
     /**